 This is good news if you're a chocolate lover trying to control blemishes -- but it doesn't mean you should indulge all the time.
 Even though it doesn't cause acne, chocolate is full of ingredients that are high in calories and fat.
 For this reason, avoid eating too much milk chocolate or chocolate candies that are packed with sugar.
 Instead, try satisfying your sweet tooth with dark chocolate.
 It's lower in fat, and it may have health benefits -- it's been reported to lower blood pressure and cholesterol [source: Zelman].

 Next time you're at the grocery store, don't let the fear of breakouts keep you from indulging.
 You don't have to deprive yourself of chocolate for the sake of beautiful skin.
-For more information on how chocolate affects your skin, see the links on the next page.
+For more information on how chocolate affects your skin, see the links below.

 - Dowshen, Steven MD.
 "Acne Myths."
 Kid's Health.
 January 2007.
 (Accessed 09/16/2009)http://kidshealth.org/parent/growth/growing/acne_myths.html#

 - Ehrenfeld, Temma.
 "Is Chocolate Bad for Your Skin?"
 Newsweek.
 February 7, 2008.
 (Accessed 09/16/2009) http://www.newsweek.com/id/108810